 Your iPhone should restart itself when the reset is finished and then loads the default options.
 This therefore requires you to re-enable individual features that are disabled by default in order to use them again on your phone.

 After enabling necessary features, use your device as you normally do and then see if the problem recurs or not.

 5. Erase your iPhone (if necessary).
 Performing a master reset or erasing the iPhone is usually the last option to get rid of stubborn symptoms.
-It’s possible that complex system errors are present on the phone.
-In that case, erasing the iPhone and restoring its factory defaults could be the best way to obliterate these errors.
+It’s possible that complex system errors are present on the device that causes iPhone touch screen not working problem.
+In that case, erasing the iPhone and restoring its factory defaults could be the best way to obliterate these touch screen errors.
 But also note that while this process often yields positive outcome, it can also cause permanent data loss as all your downloaded apps and saved data on the internal memory are likewise deleted in the process.
 To prevent this from happening, back up all your substantial files to iCloud or iTunes drive beforehand.
 Once you have secured the backup, proceed with these steps:

 - Tap Settings from your Home screen.

 - Scroll down and then tap on Reset.

 - Select the option to Erase all content and settings.